henrystern/extend_layer/README.md

        * Instead this layer uses the right hand for mouse navigation and the left hand for keyboard navigation, so both forms are always available.
   3. Mouse navigation support in existing extend layers feels like an afterthought
       * This script uses smooth mouse and scrollwheel movement rather than discrete jumps giving the user much more fluidity and control
-      * Mouse behaviour can be adjusted with settings for acceleration and top speed
       * The script also uses Vim-style marks that let you instantly jump between cursor locations

 ### Setup